 In the following we describe some menu items available in the main menu of the KeY-Prover.
-In this quicktour we will restrict ourselves to the most important ones.
+In this quicktour we will confine on the most important ones.

-- File \rightarrow Save: Saves current proof.
-Note, that if there are several proofs loaded (see the upper left pane) only the one currently worked on is saved. - File \rightarrow Exit: Quits the KeY-Prover (be warned: the current proof is lost!). - $View \rightarrow Use pretty syntax$: This menu item allows you to toggle between two different syntax representations.
-If checked a nicer and easier to read syntax is used. - View \rightarrow Font size \rightarrow Smaller: Decreases the font size in the right prover pane. - View \rightarrow Font size \rightarrow Larger: Increases the font size in the right prover pane. - Proof \rightarrow Abandon Task: Quits the currently active proof.
-All other loaded problems will stay in the KeY-Prover. - Options \rightarrow Taclet Options Defaults : In the following, each taclet option is described briefly.
+- File $\rightarrow$ Save: Saves current proof.
+Note, that if there are several proofs loaded (see the upper left pane) only the one currently worked on is saved. - File $\rightarrow$ Exit: Quits the KeY-Prover (be warned: the current proof is lost!). - $View \rightarrow Pretty\&Untrue:$ This menu item allows you to toggle between two different syntax representations.
+If checked a nicer and easier to read syntax is used.
+Formerly the pretty syntax was not parseable (that's why Untrue), but this does not longer hold. - View $\rightarrow$ Smaller: Decreases the font size in the right prover pane. - View $\rightarrow$ Larger: Increases the font size in the right prover pane. - Proof $\rightarrow$ Abandon Task: Quits the currently active proof.
+All other loaded problems will stay in the KeY-Prover.

+- Options $\rightarrow$ Taclet Options Defaults : In the following, each taclet option is described briefly.
 The respective default settings are given in parenthesis.
-The meaning of all settings is beyond the scope of this quicktour.
-Please use the default settings unless you know what you are doing. - transactions: Specifies how to handle the JavaCard Transactions (transactionsOff). - testGeneration: Turned only be activated during test generation (testOff). - programRules: Changes between different program languages $(Java)^2$. - initialisation: Specifies whether static initialisation should be considered (disableStaticInitialisation). - transactionAbort: Turned on by default (transactionAbortOn).

-throughout: Turned on by default (toutOn).

-intRules: Here you can choose between different semantics for Java integer arithmetic (for details see [Sch02]).
-Three choices are offered:

-- Java semantics: Corresponds exactly to the semantics defined in the Java language specification.
-In particular this means, that arithmetical operations may cause over-/underflow.
-This setting provides correctness but allows over-/underflows causing unwanted side-effects. - Arithmetic semantics ignoring overflow(default): Treats the primitive finite Java types as if they had the same semantics as mathematical integers with infinite range.
-Thus this setting does not fulfill the correctness criteria. - Arithmetic semantics prohibiting overflow: Same as above but the result of arithmetical operations is not allowed to exceed the range of the Java type as defined in the language specification.
-This setting not only enforces the java semantics but also ascertains that no overflow occur.
+What is behind all this goes beyond the scope of this quicktour.
+Please use the default settings unless you know what you are doing. - transactionsPolicy: Specifies how to handle the JavaCard Transactions (abort-Transaction). - programRules: Changes between different program languages (Java). - initialisation: Specifies if static initialisation should be considered or not (disableStaticInitialisation). - intRules: Here you can choose between different semantics for Java integer arithmetic (for details see [Sch02]).
+Three choices are offered: - Java semantics: Corresponds exactly to the semantics defined in the Java language specification.
+In particular this means, that arithmetical operations may cause over-/underflow. - Arithmetic semantics ignoring overflow(default): Treats the primitive finite Java types as if they had the same semantics as mathematical integers with infinite range. - Arithmetic semantics prohibiting overflow: Same as above but the result of arithmetical operations is not allowed to exceed the range of the Java type as defined in the language specification. - nullPointerPolicy: Specifies if nullpointer-checks should be done or not (nullCheck).